Belan-Mihail/cooking-blog/README.md

    **Action** | **Result**
  -----------| ----------
- 1.While on any page of the site, go to the main page and click on the logo located in the right-left corner of the page. | The main page of the site displays a list of all posts with pagination every 5 posts
+ While on any page of the site, go to the main page and click on the logo located in the right-left corner of the page. | The main page of the site displays a list of all posts with pagination every 5 posts

 <details><summary>Screenshot evidences</summary>
 <img src="docs/user-stories/second-user-story-evidence-1.jpg">